 “Oh, they’re coming for me.
 All three of them, hatred in their eyes.
 Can you really not see them?
 Oh, I cannot stay here!”

 And proud young Orestes ran away like a rabbit before a hound, harried by the unseen creatures — creatures who had sprung up from the blood of Uranus long before the time of Apollo or even Zeus, whose form of bloody vengeance was one of the elemental forces in the world.
-The people looked on sadly and shook their heads at it all.
+The people looked on sadly until Orestes disappeared from view, shaking their heads at it all.
 First Iphigenia, then Agamemnon and Cassandra, then Aegisthus and Clytemnestra.
 Was Orestes to be the next?

-The people sighed as they mounted the palace steps.
-For now there were two more bodies that needed burial.
+They sighed and wearily climbed the palace steps.
+Whatever the future might hold, there were two more bodies that needed burial right now.

 (This series's cover art is by Dorte Lassen, who hereby releases it under the Creative Commons Attribution-Share Alike 4.0 International license.
 A full listing of print and online sources used will follow the final article in this series.)